 For the partner who’s been at home waiting for these passionate moments please try to understand what your veteran has been through and the symptoms of PTSD, TBI, and what just plain war creates.
 For the veteran, please try not to be disappointed in yourself.
 Let me assure you, you are not the only veteran experiencing this.
 You may not be sharing your sex life, or lack of it, with your buddies but I know the same frustrations are occurring in most.

 Let me offer some suggestions;

 Combat takes a toll on all relationships.
 I hope the above guidelines and suggestions are helpful.
-Please try to understand you are not alone, either partner, in the struggle to rekindle your sexual relationship.
+Please try to understand you are not alone, either of you, in the struggle to rekindle your sexual relationship.

 It is not a sign of weakness to seek out help and support but rather a sign of strength in wanting to work on improving your relationship.
 I commend you for all you have given and wish you peace.

 I am a licensed Marriage & Family Therapist who can provide services with anyone who resides in the State of California.
 I have also been trained in Clinical Hypnotherapy which is beneficial for more specific goals.